axelpale/affineplane/README.md

     const ppersp = aff.point2.projectTo(p, image, camera)
     // ppersp equals { x: 2, y: 1 }

-In the snippet above, the image plane to project to is otherwise equivalent to the reference plane but two units off along z-axis.
-The depth offset does not affect the result orthogonal projection which is the same point but missing the z dimension.
-With perspective projection and camera at z=0, however, the point moves towards the camera.
+In the snippet above, the image plane onto project to is otherwise equivalent to the reference plane but two units off along z-axis.
+The depth offset does not affect the orthogonal projection which results the same point but without z-axis property.
+In contrast, the perspective projection and camera at z=0 map the point closer to the camera as illustrated below.

 ![Perspective projection](docs/projection-perspective-3d.png)

-Note that in affineplane the camera always points towards positive z-axis and is orthogonal to the reference plane.
+Note that the projections features of affineplane are highly limited.
+The camera always points towards positive z-axis and its line of sight is orthogonal to the planes.
 In other words the positive z-axis points away from the viewer.

 Vectors and other movements can only be projected orthogonally.
-This is because perspective projection would require them to have known positions relative to the camera.
+This is because perspective projection would require them to have known positions relative to the camera, which they do not have.

 ## Type safety

 Affineplane is very loose on types and requires you to ensure you feed the functions what they minimally expect.
-This has a benefit: you can input objects that have extra properties; only the properties affineplane understands are used.
-For example `{ color: 'ff00ff', x: 2, y: 3 }` is a valid affineplane point2.
+This has a benefit: you can input objects that have extra properties.
+For example `{ color: 'ff00ff', x: 2, y: 3 }` is a valid affineplane [point2](https://axelpale.github.io/affineplane/docs/API.html#affineplanepoint2).
+Note that while all affineplane operations return new objects, the extra properties are not carried to them.

 To check validity of an object, each geometry type has `validate` function, for example [point2.validate](https://axelpale.github.io/affineplane/docs/API.html#affineplanepoint2validate).
 We could have included validity checking into each function but that would have caused excess of checking for this kind of low-level math functions.
 Instead, use `validate` when you need it.